Marketplace: Africa

 In the Kingdom of Benin (modern Benin City), he commented on the exotic foods available for sale at a market there:

-" Besides the dry merchandise of which the markets of Benin abound, they are also well stocked with eatables, a little particular in kind.
-Here they expose dogs to sale for eating, of which the negroes are very fond.
-Roasted monkeys, apes and baboons are every where to be seen.
-Bats, rats and lizards dried in the sun, palm wine and fruit, form the must luxurious entertainments, and stand continually for sale in the streets."

 Botswana

-The sale of agricultural produce to the formal market is largely controlled by large corporations.
+In Botswana, the sale of agricultural produce to the formal market is largely controlled by large corporations.
 Most small, local farmers sell their produce to the informal market, local communities and street vendors.
 The main wholesale market is the Horticultural market in Gaborone.
 The government made some attempts to build markets in the north of the country, but that was largely unsuccessful and most commercial buyers travel to Johannesburg or Tshwane for supplies.

 Ethiopia

 Ethiopia is a major producer and exporter of grains and a number of wholesale markets assist with the distribution and export of such products.
 Important wholesale markets include: Nekemte in the East Welega zone, Jimma in the Jimma zone, Assela and Sagure in the Arsi zone, Bahir Dar and Bure in the Gojjam zone, Dessie and Kombolcha in the Wollo zone, Mekele in the Tigray region, Dire Dawa and Harar in the Oromia region, and Addis Ababa.
 Some of the major retail markets in Ethiopia include: Addis Mercato in Addis Ababa, the largest open air market in the country; Gulalle and Galan, both in Addis Ababa; Awasa Lake Fish Market in Awasa, the Saturday market Harar, and the Saturday market in Axum.